FictionSmith/files/rubberdog.md

 Any current health problems?	| Obesity
 How does s/he dress (mark as many as appropriate) | wears usualy a short-sleeve t-shirt, jogging pants or jeans, sometimes wears a jacket, wears a watch
-PRICE | Cheap clothes, except the jacket is proubaly a hundred dollars and the watch about 500$ STYLE | Sloppy jeans, raggedy clothes
-Any special jewelry?
+PRICE | Cheap clothes, except the jacket is proubaly a hundred dollars and the watch about 500$ STYLE | Sloppy jeans, rinkled clothes and old jacket Any special jewelry? | Skull ring
-If so, why is it special?
+If so, why is it special?	| Is makes him think of all his enemies and their skulls will be mounted into a ring one day
-Other accessories:
-Grooming:	___ Every hair in place, very neat (Why?)
-___ Average grooming
-___ Clean but sloppy
-___ Unkempt (Why?)
-Hairstyle
-(long, short, crewcut, locs, bangs, side-part etc.):
-Natural hair texture
-(thick, thin, wiry, smooth, wavy, curly, nappy, etc.):
-Current hair texture (if different from above):
-Natural hair color:
-Current hair color (if different from above):
+Other accessories | Cell phone, tablet, headphones, sometimes a couple snacks Grooming | Human (Unknown, color: assumingly brown) Current (Messy and spiked, sometimes curly)